wolfgangasdf/sfsync/README.md

 ## Status ##
 File synchronization is a delicate thing.
 However, if you keep the Files list-view on the default setting "changes", only files are modified that you see in the list.
 You can review everything before pressing `Synchronize`.

-* I use it since more than a year without any data loss
+* I use it since years without any data loss
 * There is no sanity check before synchronization, so you can create the paradox to delete a folder but copy a child file.
-This will result in nice synchronization errors, but if your changes are intentionally, no data loss will happen.
+This will result in nice synchronization errors, but no data loss will happen.
 * The routine that assigns the initial actions after comparison is tested on program startup.
 Check the code, I find this safe.
 * But I can't be responsible for any data loss, of course.